Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/dustling.md

 xp: 100
 proficiency_bonus: "+2"
 traits: |
+  **False Appearance.** While motionless, the dustling is indistinguishable from a dust bunny.

   **Innate Spellcasting.** The mephit can innately cast sleep, requiring no material components.
 Its innate spellcasting ability is Charisma.
 actions: |
   **Claws.** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 4 (1d4 + 2) slashing damage.